Engels, Saratov Oblast

-It was previously known as Pokrovska sloboda (until 1914), Pokrovsk (until 1931).

 History

-Engels was founded as a sloboda named Pokrovska Sloboda by Ukrainian Chumak settlers in 1747.
+What would become the city was founded as a sloboda named Pokrovskaya Sloboda by Ukrainian Chumak settlers in 1747.
 During the reign of Catherine the Great, ethnic Germans were encouraged to settle in the Volga region and many moved into the town, making it a major center of the Volga German culture.
-It was granted official town status and renamed Pokrovsk (Покровск) in 1914..
+It was granted official town status and renamed Pokrovsk (Покровск) in 1914.
 At that time, the town was commonly known as Kosakenstadt ("Cossacks' Town") in German, alongside its official Russian name.
-During the Russian Civil War the region came under control of the communist Russian Soviet Federative Socialist Republic, and in 1918 it became the capital of the newly established Volga German Autonomous Soviet Socialist Republic within the RSFSR.
-Pokrovsk/Kosakenstadt was renamed Engels in 1931, in honour of German communist philosopher Friedrich Engels.
-The Volga German ASSR was disestablished in 1941 following the German invasion of the Soviet Union, and the city became part of Saratov Oblast.
-Its German inhabitants suffered persecution as Soviet authorities feared they could be spies for Nazi Germany.
-All Germans were expelled from Engels, with most being sent to far away in Siberia and the Kazakh SSR.
+During the Russian Civil War, the region came under control of the Bolshevik Russian SFSR, and in 1918 it became the capital of the newly established Volga German ASSR within the Russian SFSR.
+Pokrovsk/Kosakenstadt was renamed Engels in 1931, after German communist philosopher Friedrich Engels.
+The Volga German ASSR was abolished in 1941 following the German invasion of Russia, and the city became part of Saratov Oblast.
+Its German inhabitants suffered persecution as Soviet authorities accused them of being spies for Nazi Germany.
+All Germans were deported from Engels, with most being sent to Siberia and the Kazakh SSR.
 On August 26, 2011, a monument in honor of the Russian-German victims of repression within the Soviet Union was unveiled in the city.

-Engels-2 (air base), a Russian Air Force base is nearby.
+Engels-2, a Russian Air Force base is nearby.
+The airbase was attacked numerous times by Ukrainian drones during the Russian invasion of Ukraine.